Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 6: Configure Basic Camera Parameters

 Switch to the Base Camera] tab, select the right camera parameter template matching the business need and camera model at [Template], and click [Send Base Camera settings] to complete the initialization of the camera's parameters.
-For depalletizing, we recommand [hnpsA].
+For depalletizing, we recommand [General].

 ![PixPin\_2026-06-04\_05-48-48](https://github.com/user-attachments/assets/49a371f1-0c9b-4a35-ac92-062218cb5562)\
 _&#x46;igure 23: Basic camera parameters_